Lieutenant William Hampson Lillie

 In civilian life he married Mary Ida Ruston Fitter in Warwickshire, on March 27, 1920.
 Their son Kenneth Charles Lillie was born in February the following year and a daughter, Ida Sonia Lillie, was born in November 1922.
 At this time they were living in Hazel Grove, Stockport and William had taken over the family business.

 He continued to serve with the battalion until his 50th birthday on October 9, 1938 when he was obligated to retire due to reaching the age limit, retaining the rank of Captain.
 After the outbreak of war, he submitted his application for Application For Registration in the Army Officers’ Emergency Reserve, for Appointment to a Temporary Commission in His Majesty’s Land Forces on Mobilization and rejoined the Army as Lieutenant on April 8, 1941.
 He went on to serve for 2 1/2 years before relinquishing his commission on December 23, 1943 just after he turned 55.
-His son served as an officer in the Royal Army Service Corps, reaching the rank of Temporary Captain and was awarded the Oder of the Bath in 1945, while his daughter in the Women’s Land Army, in Anglesey.
+His son served as an officer in the Royal Army Service Corps, reaching the rank of Temporary Captain and was awarded the Oder of the Bath in 1945, while his daughter served in the Women’s Land Army, in Anglesey.

 Captain William Hampson Lillie died in 1972.
 He was 83 years old.